 The internet is a more distributed kind of structure compared to the electrical grid, but it still maps itself onto the territories put in place by the modern project, in the same way as the electrical grid, serving to cement the territory of the nation by connecting it.11 Meanwhile, the internet makes social relations measurable, traceable and quantifiable,12 and so, by understanding the internet as a frontier to be conquered by being mapped, controlled and governed, it is possible to draw parallels between it and colonial paradigms.
 Infrastructures link space and citizens within the nation state, and are in themselves also a territorializing force.13 Today, the territorialization taking place on the internet works through the perception of online space as virgin lands, where resources in the form of data points are extracted,14 and where the cyberspace of the nation state tightens.
 Similar to colonized lands, the city in modernity was treated as “terra nullius,” or no man's-land, a frontier that had to be conquered and regulated.15 But space and place is, as history shows us, most of the time already somebody's land - and data is already someone's, independent of which server it might be sitting on.
 The post-grid condition of the internet itself, similarly to that of the electrical grid, is tied to the construction of the nation state and other governing infrastructures, as evident in national data protection regulations and nationwide internet restrictions.

+To be able to transmit data is often crucial for social and political movements.
+Data can of course be transmitted offline, too.
+The informal term “Sneakernet” was popularized in the early era of the internet to describe data transmission in its simplest form: physically transporting data from a recipient to a receiver - by walking in your sneakers (or, perhaps, sneaking the USB into your sneakers to hide it)16.
 But even a strong and safe “Sneakernet connection” relies on the person carrying the data in a USB in their sneakers not to hand that USB to the wrong person.
 In the early 2000's, technological developments made it possible to transfer larger amounts of data between internet users through unauthorized or copyright-infringing peer-to-peer sharing.
 This resulted in the increase of file sharing services like The Pirate Bay, as well as its subsequent legislative pushback in the mid 2010's.18 The pervasiveness of peer-to-peer file sharing and its criminalization resulted in the discourse around piracy becoming heavily popularized, as seen in the massive anti-copyright infringement campaign called “Piracy.
 It's a crime”, which played as the first trailer in theaters and DVDs between 2004 and 2007.
 It unintentionally made piracy and file sharing look very cool.
 With the emergence of anti-piracy legislation, this discourse dwindled along with file sharing services.
 Today, public, critical discourse surrounding data legislation seems to instead be dominated by questions of data governance in relation to monetization and privacy.19

 Impactful decisions are often made within large corporations, rather than through democratic processes, leaving very little space left for citizens to interfere in decisions.20